 Life really is about the little things.
 Spending time playing with these guys is a pleasure that I don’t even think I can express in words.
 Life is as good as you make it.
 Now I have got to go practice my funk piano… seriously.
 My lessons are going okay.
 I mean, I still suck, but Josh has a bunch of Medeski, Martin, & Wood for me tomorrow, maybe it will help?
 I do hope so.

 Deanna by request, and The Basement Choir:

 Okay, so I know that nothing compares to the original version of West Coast by Lana Del Rey, but I was asked to try my hand at it, and this was my best attempt.
-I would like to thank Eric and Max for pushing me for weeks to get a video of this.
+I would like to thank a couple buds for pushing me for weeks to get a video of this.
 It was fun working on it!
 Also, thank-you to Alycia for filming, doing my hair, and convincing me to put some lipstick on!
 I am sure it’s obvious how nervous I was… covering other people’s material is tricky business!
 I hope I did it justice.

 So many of you know that several months ago I (Deanna) put together a little choir of some of my vocal students called The Basement Choir (because we literally rehearse in my basement where my little teaching/music studio is).
 They performed a couple of gigs with us, and I know that some of you were curious about how they sounded.
 We had a rehearsal yesterday, and we decided to shoot a quick video of their favourite song “Magents”.
 I am so proud of these lovely ladies.
 The Basement Choir consists of Emma, Vanessa, Emma, and Carolyn.
 Great job girls!